 These wheels are stiff and they remain true in normal road riding.
 Handling is confident and predictable.
 The hubs roll smoothly but the wheels don’t feel any better at holding your speed than most other low profile wheels regardless of shape.

 Bottom line, the Argent is an older design that performs nearly as well as the Zipp 30 Course.
-While the Argent sells for more than the 30 Course, it can be had below its RRP in the UK and EU at ProBikeKit UK ITK10 and directly from the company store here.
-The Argent is also set up to run Center Lock while the 30 Course are 6 bolt.
+It can be bought online by clicking through to this link at recommended store ModernBIKE.
+The Argent is also set up to run Center Lock while the 30 Course is 6 bolt.
 You can run 25C tires with both but if you want to go to 28C for road riding, you are better off with the 30 Course.

 CAMPAGNOLO ZONDA DISC BRAKE – LIMITED PERFORMANCE RANGE AT A BIG SAVINGS

 If your riding is focused on flat and rolling paved terrain and your current stock wheels are flexy and heavy, the Campagnolo Zonda Disc Brake offers an upgrade at about half the price of the other wheelsets in this review.
 If you are looking for a wheelset that will give you the ability to also climb well and go off-road from time to time, you can get a good deal more from other wheels in this review but you’ll pay for it.

 The Zonda is one of the most recently introduced road disc brake wheelsets among those reviewed in this post.
 It shares many characteristics with the often seen stock Racing 5 DB wheelset introduced a couple years ago that is made in Campagnolo’s Fulcrum division.
 They both are made with 17C width rims, use asymmetric designs, what appear to be identical hubs and have similar spoke counts and lacing though with slightly different spacing.
 Neither are tubeless and both weigh about 1700 grams.